mkumar183/my-diaries/01 - Diary Profession/reinventing-youself/I-Questions/70 Interview Questions.md

 7. Why did you leave your last job?
 Zenoti: Zenoti was purely sales driven.
 They were not passionate about technology nor about the product.
 Just running behind numbers and making unrealistic promises to customers for selling fast.

 PowerSchool: Its no more on growth path.
 Growth is sluggish.
-Change of hands and management is imminent.
+Change of hands and management has eroded and diluted the culture.
+Focus is on cost cutting than expansion and growth.

 8. Tell me about a time you failed and what you learned from it.
 - Early in my career i almost broke a robot.
 It was very expensive then.
 After this incident I became over careful about testing.
 Esp. divide by zero.